 - PROTIP Think about what kind of climate you will be climbing in, since the number of layers you will be wearing will affect what size harness you need.
 For your safety, don’t forget to check the manual for the expiration date (just as with your rope and all material!)

 Carabiners– It’s always good to have a few of your own carabiners when you start climbing.
-Buy a few locking HMS, asimetrical ones with locks and also quickdraws.
+Buy a few locking HMS, asymmetrical ones with locks, and also quickdraws.

 - PROTIP Separate the carabiners and quickdraws that go directly on the rope from the ones that go on the anchor system up top.
 Also look out for any little cuts/breaks that can cut your rope like a knife!